-Payment #2 (the remaining 50% of your share value) must be paid at your convenience in one single other installment, to be received by GFGP no later than the published deadline for share payments of that particular chapter, generally about two weeks ahead of program start.
+Payment #2 (the remaining 50% of your share value) must be paid at your convenience in one single other installment, to be received by GFGP no later than the published deadline for share payments of that particular chapter above.

 No shares will be delivered until the entire season balance is paid in full.
 Incomplete payments will be returned and the share offered to someone on our waiting list.
 Refunds for any reason will be made for only the share cost.
 Registration and payment plan fees are non-refundable.

 What type of payments do you accept?